FineFuturity/FrameUIForFirefox/README.md

 # Changelog
 **Version 0.3a:**
 * The latest Firefox update caused some issues with clicking on interface elements, including the window controls.
 The latest update to the theme fixes this issue.
+* Fixed the alignment of the private browsing indicator when in private browsing mode.
   * I'm not sure if the update caused any other issues, so please report them as you see them.

 **Version 0.3:**
 * Better support for configurations where the title bar buttons are either on the left or right side of the window, regardless of OS.